psauliere/netatmo/README.md

 If `config.json` does not exist, `netatmo.py` creates an empty one and you have to edit it.

-`config.json`: configuration file.
+`config.json` is the configuration file.
 You must edit this file with your values (see above: NetAtmo API).

 `netatmo.py`: main module.
 Every 10 minutes, it calls the [NetAtmo getstationdata API][getstationdata] to get the weather station data, stores it to the `data.json` file, and calls `display.py`.
 Manages the authentication and refreshes the oAuth2 token according to the NetAtmo documentation.